 CONTRACTS AND ARRANGEMENT WITH RELATED PARTY

 Your Company is committed to maintain the highest standards of corporate governance andadhere to the corporate governance requirements set out by SEBI.
-The Report on CorporateGovernance as stipulated under Clause 49 of the Listing Agreement forms integral part ofthis Annual Report.
+The Report on CorporateGovernance as stipulated under Regulation 27(2) of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 forms integral part of this Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

 In accordance with the provisions of Section 134(5) of the Companies Act 2013 theBoard hereby submits its responsibility Statement:

 (a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

 (b) The directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;

 (c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;